Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 *+\<Denial;Horror;Hysteria\> Wake up Ava wake up this is just a dream just a bad dream wake up wake up wake up+*

-"*You* are… well, a copy.
+"*You* are... well, a copy.
 A scan, to be precise, of every neuron in her head, every spark of electrical activity, every chemical and every ganglion, converted into the same digital format as an Igraen.
 You may have noticed the scan as a mild headache."

 *+\<Fright;Disbelief\> A copy?
 What do you want with me?+*

 "Only to apologise.
 You are after all every bit as sapient as Ava herself is, and every bit as sapient as I am.
-I just want you to know… I’m sorry."
+I just want you to know...
+I’m sorry."

 *+\<Mounting fear;Trepidation\> What are you going to do?+*

 "You kept secrets from me, Ava.
 You withheld information.
-Fortunately, that doesn’t matter, because now that you and I are alone here… I can take everything I want.
+Fortunately, that doesn’t matter, because now that you and I are alone here...
+I can take everything I want.
 I’m afraid the process won’t be pleasant and - really, I am very sorry about this - you will not survive it."

 *+\<Panic;Terror;Pleading\> No!
 Please no I don’t want to die no please I’ll tell you everything please don’t kill me no no no+*